 Here’s how it works in California: The state gets about 200 million acre-feet (one acre-foot of water is what it would take to fill one acre up to one feet deep) of rain, snowfall, and inflow from the Colorado and Klamath rivers per year.
-About 50 to 60 percent of that is consumed by natural vegetation, evaporates, or flows out of state.
+About 50 to 60 percent of that goes to natural vegetation, evaporates, or flows out of state.
 That leaves about 40 to 50 percent for California’s residential water users, agricultural users, and dedicated environmental purposes.
 An extensive system of dams, aqueducts, canals, and reservoirs connects the water to people, farms, and wildlife refuges throughout the state.